Read in 4 minutes

 If everything went well, you will be logged in immediately.

 To add an extra layer of security to your server you can disable the password authentication for SSH.

-Before disabling SSH password authentication make sure you can login to your server without a password and the user you a logging in with has sudo privileges.
+Before disabling SSH password authentication make sure you can login to your server without a password and the user you are logging in with has sudo privileges.

 The following tutorials describe how to configure sudo access:

-Log into your server with SSH keys, either as a user with sudo privileges or root:
+Log into your remote server with SSH keys, either as a user with sudo privileges or root:

 ssh [email protected]_ip_address